oamg/leapp/demo/README.md

 ## enabling boxes

-create symlink of a box from ./available to ./enabled e.g. to enable drools app one would do following, note the '../'
+create symlink of a box from ./available to ./enabled e.g. to enable drools app one would do following, note the '../'.
+Make sure you are inside ./prototype/vmdefs while creating symlink, since symlink path is relative to the symlink location.

 ```
+$ cd ./vmdefs/
-[vmindru@vmutil vmdefs]$ ln -s ../available/centos6-drools-guest/ ./enabled/
+$ ln -s ../available/centos6-drools-guest/ ./enabled/
 ```

 ## controlling boxes